Deloraine, Manitoba: History

 The area of Deloraine was originally home to the Assiniboine and the later the Hunkpapa, whose lives were centred around the plains bison herds.
 A town site was erected in 1883 along the Boundary Commission Trail and a post office was built in the general store by postmaster James Cavers, which he named Deloraine after the district in Scotland from where he emigrated from, and so the town would get its name.

 The railway arrived north of the old town site in 1884 as part of the Canadian Pacific Railway and by 1886, ran from Deloraine, to Boissevain and then eastward to La Riviere.
 As the railway ran westward from Boissevain, the decision was made to move the town site from its old site along the Boundary Commission Trail to the present location alongside the railway.
 The move was made over the period of a month in late 1886 when merchants, millers, blacksmiths, implement dealers, and the post office, all moved to take up lots at the new northern town site.
 Deloraine immediately replaced Boissevain as the grain shipping centre of southwestern Manitoba, taking grain shipments from as far away as Carnduff.
 Passenger train service also took place on a train called the 'Blue Flea' which ran along a line from Lyleton at the United States border, to Deloraine, and terminating at Lauder.
 Passenger service was directed to the major centre of Winnipeg through Lyleton.
+In 1887, the Hudson's Bay Company opened a fur trade post and store (closing sometime after 1908).

 The federal government's efforts to settle the area led many Belgian settlers to arrive in 1888 and in even greater numbers in 1892.
 By 1893 the land office closed its doors as the efforts to settle the area were completed.
 In 1897 the local methodist congregation got together and decided to build a new church, and in 1897 the church was constructed.
 The large building endured for many years but was destroyed by fire in 1951 and replaced with a new structure.
 A second church, the Deloraine Presbyterian Church was also constructed beginning in 1896 and completed a year later, it still stands today.
 Deloraine incorporated as a village on March 1, 1904 and then incorporated as a town on May 1, 1907.
 Mennonite settlers arrived in the area in 1920, on properties south and east of the town.
 Chinese Canadians were also long a part of the town, primarily working in the restaurant and laundry sectors.